yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Introduction

-This document, *OAuth 2.0 App2App Browser-less Flow*, describes a protocol enabling native (**Browser-less**) app navigation of an {{App2App}} OAuth grant.
+This document, *OAuth 2.0 App2App Browser-less Flow*, describes a protocol enabling native (**Browser-less**) app navigation of an {{App2App}} OAuth grant across *different Trust Domains*.

-When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests may traverse across trust domains using federation, involving Authorization Servers acting as clients of *Downstream Authorization Server*.
+When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests are routedusing federation, involving Authorization Servers acting as clients of *Downstream Authorization Servers*.

-Such federation setups are used to create trust networks for example in Academia and in the business world across corporations.
+Such federation setups create trust networks, for example in Academia and in the business world across corporations.

-However in {{App2App}} scenarios these setups mandate using the web browser as user-agent, because federating Authorization Servers url's are not claimed by any native app.
+However in {{App2App}} scenarios the web browser must serve as user-agent, because federating Authorization Servers url's are not claimed by any native app.

-The use of the web browser in App2App flows, degrades the user experience somewhat.
+The use of web browsers in App2App flows, degrades the user experience somewhat.

 This document specifies:

-* A **Browser-less App2App** profile *Authorization Servers* SHOULD follow to support native App2App flows.
+* A **Native App2App Profile** *Authorization Servers* SHOULD follow to support browser-less App2App flows.
-* A new Authorization Server metadata property: **native_authorization_endpoint**, indicating an *Authorization Server* supports the **Browser-less App2App** profile.
+* A new Authorization Server metadata property: **native_authorization_endpoint**, indicating an *Authorization Server* supports the **Native App2App Profile**.
 * A new {{RFC9396}} Authorization Details Type: **https://scheme.example.org/native_callback_uri**.
 * A new error code value: **native_app2app_unsupported**
 * A new error_description value: **native_callback_uri_not_claimed**.